 Economic Optimism Index in the United States averaged 49.63 points from 2001 until 2022, reaching an all time high of 62.90 points in March of 2002 and a record low of 35.80 points in August of 2011.
 This page provides the latest reported value for - United States IBD/TIPP Economic Optimism Index - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States IBD/TIPP Economic Optimism Index - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Economic Optimism Index in the United States is expected to be 50.00 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Economic Optimism Index in the United States to stand at 51.00 in 12 months time.
-In the long-term, the United States IBD/TIPP Economic Optimism Index is projected to trend around 50.00 in 2020, according to our econometric models.
+Economic Optimism Index in the United States is expected to be 41.00 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States IBD/TIPP Economic Optimism Index is projected to trend around 51.00 in 2023 and 50.00 in 2024, according to our econometric models.